-- Be on U.S. soil or be in American Samoa, the Commonwealth of the Northern Mariana Islands or at a U.S. port of entry as a result of human trafficking
+- Be present in the U.S., American Samoa, the Northern Mariana Islands, or at a U.S. port of entry due to human trafficking.

 - Commit to assisting U.S. law enforcement in their investigations or prosecutions, given the assistance is reasonable, the individual is 18 or older, and there are no physical or psychological impediments.